Papua

 District (Port Moresby)

-Port Moresby City Flag |
+Former Port Moresby City Flag

-Capital District Flag |
+National Capital District Flag

 16 Sep 1975

-Port Moresby City declared capital of Papua New Guinea.
+Port Moresby City declared the capital of

 12 May 1982

-Chairmen of the National Capital District Commission
+Chairmen of the National Capital District

 1982 - 1985

-Henry T. Fabila
+Henry Thomas Fabila

 (b.
 1949?)